manuelffernandez/DesafioCoderFunciones/README.md

 ## The highlight :star:
-I think that the most important thing in this project is the logic before the **cart** and **menu** arrays.
+I think that the most important thing in this project is the logic behind the **cart** and **menu** arrays.
 It tooks me several hours to debugg the algorithms, and the worst/best thing is... the project is not ready yet.
 But once I finish with it, I think the result it's gonna be amazing.
 So...

 #### *IF YOU READ THIS MESSAGE THE PROJECT IT'S NOT DONE YET*